dora-rs/dora-lerobot/alexk_low_cost_robot/INSTALLATION.md

 pip install -r requirements.txt
 ```

-**Note: You're totally free to use your own Python environment, a Conda environment, or whatever you prefer, you will have to activate
+**Note**: You're totally free to use your own Python environment, a Conda environment, or whatever you prefer, you will have to activate
-your custom python environment before running `dora start [graph]_custom_env.yml`**
+your custom python environment before running `dora start [graph].yml`.

 ## License